Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

 \subsection{High-temperature series expansion: strongly frustrated spin chains}

-We analyse the bulk magnetic susceptibility and specific heat data with multi-exchange Heisenberg models, using high temperature series expansions (HTSE).
-The $10^{\mrm{th}}$-order cubic $J_1-J_2-J_3$ HTSE (first, second, third nearest-neighbors) failed to reproduce the data.
-A good agreement is achieved by including couplings up to the second nearest-neighbors and a tetragonal distortion along the $c$ axis, namely
+We analyse the bulk magnetic susceptibility and specific heat data with a multi-exchange Heisenberg model, using high temperature series expansions (HTSE).
+The $12^{\mrm{th}}$-order cubic $J_1-J_2$ HTSE (first and second nearest-neighbors) failed to reproduce the data, not improved by including the third nearest-neighbors in a $J_1-J_2-J_3$ model.
+A better agreement is achieved by taking into account the tetragonal distorsion along the $c$ axis and including couplings up to the second nearest-neighbors (now separated between those along $a,b$ and those along $c$), namely